-Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.
-As your feet are currently at low risk, you can continue to carry out your own general foot care unless you develop a new foot problem.
-If you follow the advice and information in this leaflet, it will help you to take care of your feet between your yearly foot checks.
-This will help you to reduce the risk of developing life-and limb - threatening problems.
+If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
+This will help you to reduce the risk of developing life-and limb-threatening problems.

-What should I do if I have a concern or problem with mv feet?
+What should I do if I have a concern or problem with my feet?